 Classic sugar cookie dough is very simple, and comes together quickly.

 Form it into a disk and refrigerate until you are ready to roll, cut, and bake.
-I like this dough because it is supple, and reforms well after the first round of cuts have been made.
-Most importantly, it tastes good, so good that I liked the cookie all on its own.
+I like this sugar cookie dough because it is supple, and reforms well after the first round of cuts have been made.
+Most importantly, it tastes good ~ so good that I liked the cookie all on its own.

-I used royal icing for these holiday sugar cookies
+I used royal icing to frost my sugar cookies

 Tips for using royal icing